-Fortunately, Ayam Cemani chickens do not require any more needs than any other chicken in your flock.
+Fortunately, Ayam Cemani chickens do not require any different care than other chickens in your flock.
 The two main areas of health are diet and shelter.

 As we mentioned, these chickens are great foragers and love to free-range.
 Hunting bugs and pests can help to supplement their diet quite a bit.
 However, foraging for food is not always 100% consistent.

 You want to make sure that your chickens are getting a complete and balanced diet.
 You can easily do this with a good layer feed and one of the best chicken feeders from your local farm store.
 This will ensure that your feathered friends will get all of the nutrients they need.

 In addition to a full chicken feeder, they will also need to have regular access to a clean water source.
 You do not want your chickens to dehydrate.
 Make sure you have a good chicken waterer and it is kept clean and that you know how to keep waterers unfrozen when it’s cold.

 This probably goes without saying but, chickens are not at the top of the food chain.
 In fact, most predators see them as an easy lunch.
 They need a solid and safe shelter to roost at night.
 If they don't have this they are sitting ducks (or chickens, as the case may be).